hassan-pmp/agile/bty.md

 # 01.01.2023 Agile Foundations: Principle 6
 - Describes the importance of face-to-face conversations.
 That's why many Agile teams write user stories.
 Instead of writing out long requirements documents.
 # 01.01.2023 Agile Foundations: Principle 1,8,9,10
+- Our highest Priority is to satisfy the customer through early and continous delivery of Valuable software
 - Start to introduce you to the idea of prioritizing high value work.
 And Agile team will use something like a product backlog it's here, where the product owner will identify what the customer values the most.
 The product owner will work with the team to simplify this functionality.
 And as something that can be delivered in a short sprint.
 - Predictable = Sustainable –and-Constant
 # 01.01.2023 Agile Foundations: Principle 12